ansys/pysimai/doc/source/user_guide/data_exploration.rst

        for global_coefficients in selection.post.global_coefficients()
    ]

-You can dive deeper in the :ref:`selections page<selections>`
+To help build selections, the Sim AI client exposes two methods that are useful for different strategies:

+- The :meth:`geometry.sweep<ansys.simai.core.data.geometries.Geometry.sweep>` method, which
+  is described in :ref:`sweeping`.
+- The :meth:`GeometryDirectory.list<ansys.simai.core.data.geometries.GeometryDirectory.list>`
+  method, which is described in :ref:`filtering_geometries`.

+For more information, see :ref:`selections` in the API reference documentation.

+.. _sweeping:

 Sweeping
 --------

-To help building selections, the SimAIClient exposes two methods that are useful for different strategies:
-The :meth:`geometry.sweep<ansys.simai.core.data.geometries.Geometry.sweep>` method aims to explore the surroundings of a given geometry and can help with local optimization or gradient descent.
-It finds geometries which have metadata closest to the candidate geometry (only for numerical metadata).
+The :meth:`geometry.sweep<ansys.simai.core.data.geometries.Geometry.sweep>` method allows you to explore the surroundings of a given geometry, which can help with local optimization or gradient descent.
+This method finds geometries that have metadata closest to the candidate geometry (only for numerical metadata).

 .. code-block:: python